Prague-Velká Chuchle Racecourse: 1938–1979

-In 1950, in the aftermath of the Second World War, Czechoslovakian stables fell under federal control, and private bookmakers vanished.
+In 1950, in the aftermath of the Second World War, Czechoslovak stables fell under federal control, and private bookmakers vanished.
 Furthermore, racing was subsidized federally.
 With these changes, the Czechoslovak Jockey Club was disbanded, as the Ministry of Agriculture established the Czechoslovak Racing Institution to take up the Club’s former responsibilities organizing horse racing.
 After merely three years of existence, the Racing Institution was replaced by Státní závodište, a different racing organization.
 This organization would regulate flat racing in the Czechoslovak Republic for the next thirty-seven years.
 These changes did little to affect Velká Chuchle, as top horses were still being produced, ridden and trained by top professionals.

 The 1950s say two excellent horses dominate Velká Chuchle; Symbol and Masis, both Derby winners.
-Aside from horses, Velká Chuchle profited from individuals, namely trainers Jaroslav Houra, Josef Celler, Karel Truhlar, and František Huleš.
+Aside from horses, Velká Chuchle profited from individuals, namely trainers Jaroslav Houra, Josef Celler, Karel Truhlář, and František Huleš.
 The elite jockey Karel Havelka dominated the races, and his foreign rivals had to prepare to compete with his riding style.

 In 1955, Masis won the Czechoslovak Derby at Velká Chuchle, setting a new record time.

 Albeit the first live telecast from Velká Chuchle being on 3 June 1962, Velká Chuchle was losing its position as the site of premier flat racing in Central Europe.
 There may have been several reasons for this.
 First, leading professionals began to leave Velká Chuchle, new jockeys and trainers did not have any international experience, the racing facilities had not been cared properly for, and were beginning to be in a bad state, and breeding and training methods were deteriorating in quality.
 Furthermore, other socialist countries, more populous than Czechoslovakia, such as the Soviet Union, had growing flat racing centers, pushing out Velká Chuchle.
 In 1965, things had begun to go better for Czechoslovak racing, with Myjavan from Motešice coming within one tenth of a second of Masis' record.